microsoft/microsoft-ui-xaml/docs/contribution_handling.md

 ### WinUI 2

 The WinUI team is currently spending its time on WinUI 3.
-To help with this focus, new bugs filed against WinUI 2 are closed in this repo unless they're a security issue or are business critical.
+To help with this focus, any new bug filed against WinUI 2 is closed in this repo unless it's a security issue or is critical to our business priorities.

 ### WinUI 3